NYULibraries/dlts-enm-verifier/README.md

 The sorting rules for non-alphanumeric characters like space, "-", and "," are clearly different.

-Neverthless, in this project topic names are sorted to make debugging easier and diff reports more readable.
+That said, in this project topic names are sorted using to make diff reports more readable and debugging easier.
+There are multiple sorting functions used, but they all ultimately rely on `util.ignoreWrappingDoubleQuotesCaseInsensitiveSort`.